 1. Using your LIFE set of desired uses and locations, develop the spatial and programmatic elements that would support the users and uses you have identified.
-What facilities (cafes, gardens, gathering spaces, incubator spaces, housing, toilets, amphitheaters, plazas, play areas, seating, green space, habitat areas, art facilities, classroom, performance space, water collection, trees, shops, market spaces (night market, day market, Saturday market, Holiday Market, craft market, food truck market, etc.), community kitchen, bicycle parking, youth cultural center, etc.) would you need to include and where would they be located?
+What facilities (cafes, gardens, rain gardens, gathering spaces, incubator spaces, housing, toilets, plazas, play areas, seating, green space, habitat areas, art facilities, classroom, performance space, water collection, trees, shops, market spaces, community kitchen, bicycle parking, youth cultural center, bar, concert venue, etc.) would you need to include and where would they be located?
+What facilities for wildlife?
+Where water would be managed and harvested?
 How many would you need and how many people would it be for?
 What general size would each